-The Investment Manager is comfortable that BGHL currently has enough liquidity to meet all expenses for the period ending 30 April 2023.
 The low fixed cost base of BGHL, with operating expenses representing less than 2% of its NAV, means that enough liquidity can be maintained to meet expenses.
-Performance fees are known in January and paid in March.
-To generate the necessary liquidity to pay expenses and the shares bought back, BGHL redeems shares in the Master Fund on a regular basis.
-BGHL has a monthly redemption right with 60 calendar day prior notice to redeem those shares A liquidity gating at the Master Fund level would still allow BGHL to receive at least 10% of any redemption request and also meet its expenses.
+Performance fees are known in January of each year and paid in March of the same year.
+To generate the necessary liquidity to pay expenses and finance the costs of buying its own shares, BGHL redeems shares in the feeder BG Fund on a regular on a regular basis.
+BGHL has a monthly redemption right with a 60 calendar days' notice period.
+A liquidity gating at the Master Fund level would still allow BGHL to receive at least 10% of any redemption request and also a liquidity gating at the Master Fund level would still allow BGHL to receive at least 10% of any redemption request and also meet its expenses.